28th INTERNATIONAL CONFERENCE ON MEDICAL IMAGE COMPUTING

 Stage 1: Call for ACs and Reviewers

 The MICCAI Society maintains a database of past ACs and Reviewers.
-Top performing ACs and reviewers should be identified after each event.
+Top performing ACs and reviewers are identified after each event.
 The MICCAI 2025 organizing committee will build on the list provided by earlier editions.
 Information about the number of times a member has served as an AC will be kept indefinitely.
 Information on the performance of reviewers or ACs will also be maintained.

 MICCAI 2025 will issue a call for participation in the Program Committee via newsletter and mailshots.
 Individuals will submit relevant information regarding their past participation in MICCAI and similar conferences, as well as other biographical details.